• Mental Health

 • Unspecified Sexual Dysfunction

-Sex therapists come from a wide range of backgrounds and employ techniques unique to their own therapeutic style and approach.
+Sex therapists come from a wide range of backgrounds and employ techniques unique to their own therapeutic style.
 However, there are a few standard components to sex therapy that are widely regarded for their efficacy and which you are likely to experience in treatment with most sex therapists.

 Mindfulness

-One of the “specific suggestions” that a sex therapist may make is Mindfulness, a category of tools which has been studied and proven to be effective when used to address sexual dysfunction.
+A sex therapist may help you utilize mindfulness practices, a category of tools which has been studied and proven to be effective when used to address sexual dysfunction.
 Mindfulness as applied to sex therapy, in the words of Lori Brotto PhD, is “the practice of noticing what is happening inside us and of being kind to ourselves, even when we struggle to do so.”3 Mindfulness improves nonjudgmental attention, one of the precursors to satisfying sex.

 Sensate Focus